 Call Blocking Resources

-To arm consumers with information they can use to block or filter unwanted calls, below are resources to help consumers of wireless, traditional landline, and VoIP voice services to stop annoying robocalls.
+These resources are provided to arm consumers of wireless, traditional landline, and VoIP voice services with information they can use to block or filter unwanted calls and stop annoying robocalls.

 Hints for dealing with robocalls have been collected for fixed and mobile (cellular) services.

 - AT&T Here are ways we can all prevent, stop, and protect one another from fraud.

 - CTIA Blocking robocalls resources page.

 - CTIA Step-by-step instructions on how to block individual numbers based on Android, Blackberry, iOS, and Windows operating systems; and list of third party apps to block unwanted calls.

 - Google Play Update for phone app for Android Marshmallow device.